jpforcioli/fgttool/README.rst

 		  $ ./fgttool.py get firewall/addrgrp/GRP_001

-- To get members of firewall address group
+- To get members of a firewall address group

   To get the members of the firewall address group ``GRP_001``: